riccardobernardi/distributed-sudoku-solver/README.md

 ## 8 Conclusions

+In conclusion I can say that was very interesting and I think that probably the program can be faster distributing it using the python multiprocessing library natively.
+I didn't do that because actually it is already possible by putting the machine that is the master in the queue of the slaves.
+This is because the slaves natively works in multiprocessing.
+Other improvements are available such as using genetic algorithms and applying them can be very interesting.

-The task was very interesting because it helped me putting a lot of knowledge into only one project, for example it was not mandatory but obviously was surely helpful to download many of the sudokus from the internet so I solved creating a webscraper, but also reading the data from the csvs with pandas.
+The task was very interesting because it helped me putting a lot of knowledge into only one project, for example it was not mandatory but obviously was surely helpful to download many of the sudokus from the internet so I solved creating a webscraper, but also reading the data from the CSVs with pandas.
 I also had the possibility of using 2 o my previous projects on a real environment.
 Finally I really enjoyed distributing all the jobs on the raspberrys.